 My fate was sealed, it was time to check my investments, and investigate mortgages in Portugal.
 With the help of a friend who had already moved there and the aforementioned lawyer, we were able to set up a bank account and get a very competitive mortgage.
 All this was accomplished during the pandemic, remotely from Singapore.
 We just needed to make a few trips to the Portuguese Embassy to get documents signed and witnessed, but they were super helpful.

 The house was purchased in 2020, but Laila didn’t finish high school until June 2021.
-We, therefore, had time to plan, adjusting my business, packing the house, shipping, and flying with three chihuahuas and a cat!
+We, therefore, had time to plan, adjust our business, pack the house, ship, and fly with three chihuahuas and a cat!

 Needing to hit the ground running, I packed the essentials of my studio, including lights and computers.
 Shipping takes 4 to 6 weeks (if you can get a container) and so we packed clothes and necessities for a couple of months.
 This meant we arrived at Lisbon Airport with 12 Suitcases 2 oversize boxes, a cat cage, and the 3 dogs.
 Lisbon Airport doesn’t have porters, so I ferried trolleys from the carousel to the customs lane and then from the customs lane to the waiting minivans that we prebooked.
 It’s a good job I work out, or that could have been too much.